RedHatGov/redhatgov.github.io/content/workshops/openshift_service_mesh/lab1.3_deploymsa.md

 Each microservices pod runs two containers: the application itself and the Istio proxy.

-Print the containers in the `app-ui` pod:
+Print the containers in the 'app-ui' pod:

 ```
 oc get pods -l app=app-ui -o jsonpath='{.items[*].spec.containers[*].name}{"\n"}'